trhero/havadurumu/README.md

-altV resource for real wheater to server
+Simple altV resource for real wheater to server